nhsconnect/national-document-repository/app/README.md

 make start
 ```

-Once everything is up and running you should see a prompt in the CLI that the app is running on http://localhost:3000.
+Once everything is up and running you should see a prompt in the CLI that the app is running on http://localhost:xxxx, where xxxx is the value of PORT specified in `.env` file.
 You should now be able to visit the site in a browser of your choice.

 ## Testing